 If you want gorgeous white sand beaches, and crystal clear swimming water then Bora Bora and the Cook Islands will both be perfect.
 Each has an unbelievable coastline, however they also offer quite different vacations.

 However as such a popular destination, Bora Bora has become quite commercialized and overbuilt with resorts, and the overwater bungalows that it’s famous for are incredibly expensive.
-The cheapest often cost around 500 USD a night.
+The cheapest often cost at least 500 USD a night.
 The more expensive, upwards of 2000 USD a night.

 However as a tourist hotspot, there’s more excursion options in Bora Bora.
 It’s also easy to visit neighboring islands in French Polynesia – like Tahiti and Moorea.